Last updated on July 1st, 2022 at 03:29 pm

 It takes courage and confidence to become a leader.
 We will often be criticized for our decisions.
 It is easier to follow, blame and criticize a leader, rather than step put in front and take risks to change your life.
 Leaders understand this and accept it as part of the territory.

-My most important lesson I have learned by being a leader is that you must love change.
+The most important lesson I have learned by being a leader is that you must love change.
 Change is everything.
-Without change nothing happens.
+Without change, nothing happens.
 Change is your friend.
 Change is your teacher.
-Embrace change like a trained sky diver jumps out of a plane – take it head-on and leap into the unknown!
+Embrace change like a trained skydiver jumps out of a plane – take it head-on and leap into the unknown!